-- All assignments submitted on Brightspace and are due at 11:55 pm EST unless otherwise specified. - Assignment 1 and Assignment 2 use a flexible assessment approach.
-Details are outlined in Section 9 below and in the assignment sheets posted on Brightspace - Written assignments will be submitted to Turnitin (statement in policies below) - Students will have unlimited submissions to Turnitin

-Rubrics will be used to evaluate assessments and will be posted with the instructions

-After an assessment is returned, students should wait 24 hours to digest feedback before contacting their evaluator; to ensure a timely response, reach out within 7 days
+- All assignments are due on Brightspace at 11:55 pm EST unless otherwise specified - Assignment 1 and Assignment 2 use a flexible assessment approach.
+Details are outlined in Section 9 below and in the assignment sheets posted on Brightspace - Written assignments will be submitted to Turnitin (statement in policies below) - Students will have unlimited submissions to Turnitin - Rubrics will be used to evaluate assessments and will be posted with the instructions - After an assessment is returned, students should wait 24 hours to digest feedback before contacting their evaluator; to ensure a timely response, reach out within 7 days - The midterm is considered to be central to the learning objectives for this course, and student seeking academic consideration for this assessment will be required to provide formal supporting documentation.
+See Section 9 below for details.